 West & Wyatt was established in London in 1706.
-The firm had a sizeable trade in salted fish and held Royal appointments to George III, George IV and William IV.
+The firm had a sizable trade in salted fish and held Royal Warrants to supply George III, George IV and William IV.

-Under the name Crosse & Blackwell, the company gained a Royal Warrant from Queen Victoria in 1837.
-The following year there were 21 employees.
+Crosse & Blackwell received a Royal Warrant from Queen Victoria in 1837.
+The business grew to employ 21 people.
 The expanding business relocated from 11 King Street (now Shaftesbury Avenue) to 21 Soho Square in 1839.

-Crosse & Blackwell became the first company in the world to mass produce jam from 1841.
-Previously jams had been made by local confectioners and private households.
+Crosse & Blackwell became the first business in the world to mass produce jam from 1841.

-Crosse & Blackwell had capital of £26,000 in 1844.
-The firm had a particularly successful export trade, and produced 75 different sauces and pickles and 25 varieties of soup, as well as potted meats, jams and honey.
-At this stage these were luxury foods, not the commodity goods that preserves would later become.
+Crosse & Blackwell had a capital of £26,000 in 1844.
+The business had a particularly successful export trade, and produced 75 different sauces and pickles and 25 varieties of soup, as well as potted meats, jams and honey.
+Preserved foods were luxury items, aimed at the wealthy.

 Crosse & Blackwell opened the first large-scale salmon cannery in the world in Cork, Ireland, in 1849.

 Crosse & Blackwell was the leading preserved goods producer in the world by 1860.
-Nearly one million jars of pickles were produced every year.
+Nearly one million jars of pickles were produced every year, using over 100,000 gallons of vinegar.
 249 people were regularly employed, with hundreds more employed as seasonal workers.
-Over 100,000 gallons of vinegar was used every year.
 A contractor in East Ham employed 400 women to pick and prepare 12,000 bushels of onions every year.

 Crosse & Blackwell operated 38,000 square feet of factory and warehouse space in the Soho Square area by 1865.
-By 1867 the firm employed nearly 400 people.
-In 1868 the business was awarded warrants from Emperor Napoleon III of France and the King of Belgium.
+Nearly 400 people were employed.

-By 1868 Crosse & Blackwell had premises in Soho Square, Sutton Place, George Yard, Denmark Street, Stacey Street, Dean Street and Earl Street.
+Continued expansion resulted in premises at Soho Square, Sutton Place, George Yard, Denmark Street, Stacey Street, Dean Street and Earl Street by 1868.

 In 1880 around 1,200 people were regularly employed, around 400 to 500 of which were women.
 That year, 20,000 bushels of onions were pickled.
 The firm’s brewery produced 500,000 gallons of vinegar each year.
 60,000 bottles of pickles were produced every week.
 Over one million tins of soup were sold annually; turtle, mock turtle and oxtail were among the most popular variants.